w3c/webextensions/proposals/content-script-top-frame-matching.md

 1.  **Validation:** When processing `content_scripts` from `manifest.json` or a call to `scripting.registerContentScripts` / `scripting.updateContentScripts`:
     *   The browser must first validate all patterns provided in `topFrameMatches` and `excludeTopFrameMatches` as they would validate patterns provided through `matches` and `excludeMatches`.
 That includes validating that all provided patterns are not malformed.
 If malformed URL patterns are found, the browser must treat this as an error.
-    *   Empty arrays are valid values for both `topFramesMatches` and `excludeTopFramesMatches`.
+    *   Empty arrays are valid values for both `topFrameMatches` and `excludeTopFrameMatches`.
     *   Additionally, if any pattern contains a path component other than the wildcard path `/*` (i.e., it specifies a specific path like `/foo` or `/bar/*`), the browser must treat this as an error.
 Patterns without an explicit path or those explicitly using `/*` are considered valid.
 This restriction ensures these patterns are intended to match origins.
     *   Handling validation errors:
          * For static declarations in `manifest.json`, validation errors should result in a manifest parsing error, preventing the extension from loading.
-         * For dynamic API calls (`registerContentScripts`, `updateContentScripts`), validation errors results in the promise being rejected with an with an appropriate error (e.g., `Match patterns for top_frame_matches must not specify a path.` or `One of more match patterns in top_frame_matches weren't able to be parsed`).
+         * For dynamic API calls (`registerContentScripts`, `updateContentScripts`), validation errors results in the promise being rejected with an with an appropriate error (e.g., `Match patterns for top_frame_matches must not specify a path.` or `One or more match patterns in top_frame_matches weren't able to be parsed`).

 3.  **Injection Logic:** Assuming validation passes, a content script will be injected into a frame if and only if *all* the following conditions are met:
     *   All existing checks based on the frame's own URL and context are satisfied (e.g., `matches`, `excludeMatches`).